edzy16/React_ToDo_App/README.md

 # React_ToDo_App
 This is a simple todo app built using React and hosted on Firebase.
-The project was built using the Vite tool for quick and efficient development.
+The project was built using the Vite tool for quick and efficient development.The live version of the app is available at https://react-todo-app-259e9.web.app/
 Getting Started

 To get started, clone the repository to your local machine using the following command: